jelassiaymen94/algorithm-explanation/linear-search/README.md

 2 - If the first element is what you're looking for, stop .
 3 - Otherwise move to the next element and keep going until you find the element, or you don't.

+Time Complexity of Linear Search Algorithm is O(n).
+Here, n is the number of elements in the linear array.

 # 3-1 Linsear Search Pseudocode

 ```